alertbox/try-dotnet-on-azure/README.md

-# Try out Skol ASP.NET Web API with CQRS pattern (C#)
+# Try out the minimal API with Mediatr (C#)

-This repository demonstrates developing CQRS pattern for ASP.NET Web API with .NET 6.0 using VS Code and  Development Containers.
+This Cocktail :cocktail: ordering backend API code demonstrates developing a minimal API with CQRS pattern for ASP.NET Web API on .NET 6.0 preview using VS Code and Development Containers.

+> Originally, **Skol** is the Swedish way of saying :beers: Cheers!

 ### What's included:
 - Uses .NET 6.0 development container found in @kosalanuwan/devcontainers